slopezpereyra/slopezpereyra.github.io/_posts/2025-11-08-OnNietzschesEssay.md

 In this sense, the epithet *physical* is meaningless and serves a merely honorific function, just like the epithet *real*.
-To say *the real truth* is simply to say to truth, but with a certain emphasis; to say *the physical world* is simply to say *the world*, with a certain condecoration.
+To say *the real truth* is simply to say *the truth*, but with a certain emphasis; to say *the physical world* is simply to say *the world*, with a certain condecoration.
 We have no notion of what *physical* means and, instead of ridding ourselves of the ghost in the machine, Newton destroyed the